avdgaag/arjanvandergaag.nl/content/blog/introducing-mutil.md

 ---
 Lately in my web development work I find myself needing some simple JavaScript tools.
 Usually I bring out jQuery, but sometimes it just doesn't feel right to load an entire library in order to show and hide some elements.

 That is why I recently started developing a tiny JavaScript toolkit of my own, called μtil (mu-til).
 It's purpose is to make basic DOM operations a little easier without taking on too much bloat.
-You can find the [μtil at Github][].
+You can find the [μtil at Github][1].

 ## Why a new library?